vogelb/jee-devpack-win/README.md

 - Global maven settings are in \tools\mvn\conf
 - Public and private maven settings are in \conf
-- The loval maven repository is \mvn-repo
+- The local maven repository is \mvn-repo
-- The toolchains.xml is packaged in \conf and copied to the user/.m2 directory
+- The toolchains.xml is packaged in \conf and copied to the user/.m2 directory in init_workspace.bat (if enabled)

 In order to share installed tools and local maven config & repository between several instances of the dev pack (e.g. one dev pack per project), configure TOOLS_DIR, PUBLIC_M2_CONFIG and PRIVATE_M2_CONFIG in conf\devpack.bat to point to a global location.